Quick Recap About ‘Database DevOps’

 ‘Standardisation’ is when an organisation creates a range of core guidelines for teams to adhere to.

-In the context of software development and Database DevOps, standardisation refers to the implementation of a consistent set of tools, processes, and programming languages across a team or company.
+Standardisation in software development and Database DevOps refers to implementing a consistent set of tools, processes, and programming languages across a team or company.

 Benefits of Database DevOps Standardisation